getify/foi-lang/Foi-Guide.md

 Intermediate callers don't have to keep re-declaring the effect.
 If `greetUser` calls `askName` but doesn't itself perform anything new, no declaration is required on `greetUser`; the compiler propagates the effect surface up the call stack silently.
 Coverage is verified per call stack; somewhere before the outermost boundary, a `~<*` handler for `Ask` must exist.
 Where in the chain that handler lives is up to you.

+That freedom narrows at the top of a module.
+Code sitting directly there -- a definition's initializer, or a plain statement after the definitions -- isn't inside any call, so there's no caller to hand the effect off to.
+Importing your module doesn't make the importer one either.
+Handle it in the same statement that performs it.
+Ambient effects are unaffected -- the runtime's handler is in place before any module loads.

 ### Ambient Effects

 A small runtime-designated set of effects -- **`Effect.Sys.Log, Effect.Sys.Warn, Effect.Sys.Random, Effect.Sys.CurrentTime`** -- are exempted from the tracking discipline entirely.
 These are **ambient** effects: they need no `:Effects(...)` declaration on the emit-edge function, and the caller doesn't have to install a `~<*` handler for them: